GBS-SynBioLab/Gene-expression-rate-calculator/README.md

 Intended purpose:
 -----------------
-Matlab program for automatic calculation of gene expression rate from time-course fluorescence assays on microplate-reader for bacterial cells
+Automated data analysis workflow for the calculation of gene expression rate

+Suitable for time-course fluorescence assays on microplate-reader for bacterial cells

 Experimental design (microplate layout):
 ----------------------------------------